What Does Home Depot's Debt Look Like?

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents include cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

 Shareholders look at the debt-ratio to understand how much financial leverage a company has.
 Home Depot has $72.57 billion in total assets, therefore making the debt-ratio 0.49.
-As a rule of thumb, a debt-ratio more than one indicates that a considerable portion of debt is funded by assets.
-A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
-However, debt-ratios vary widely across different industries.
+Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
+As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
+Different industries have different thresholds of tolerance for debt-ratios.
 A debt ratio of 25% might be higher for one industry and normal for another.

 Looking for stocks with low debt-to-equity ratios?
 Check out Benzinga Pro, a market research platform which provides investors with near-instantaneous access to dozens of stock metrics - including debt-to-equity ratio.
 Click here to learn more.